Zhouzhuang Water Town - Most Famous Water Town

 - The Twin Bridges are renowned for the oil paintings of a notable painter, Chen Yifei.
 In 1984, after his painting of Zhouzhuang was exhibited in the New York gallery of Armand Hamer, the American people marveled at the picturesque water towns of China, and Zhouzhuang soon attracted the world’s attention.

 - In 1985, the painting was chosen as the pattern for the first-day cover of a meeting of the United Nations.

-3. Shen House – Shenting
+3. Visit Shen House – Shenting

-Standing at the southeast side of Fu'an Bridge, Shen House was built in 1742 by the descendant of Shen Wansan, the first tycoon of Jiangnan ("South of the Yangtze River") in the early Ming Dynasty.
+Standing on the southeast side of Fu'an Bridge, Shen House was built in 1742 by the descendant of Shen Wansan, the first tycoon of Jiangnan ("South of the Yangtze River") in the early Ming Dynasty.